 4. Wear Appropriate Clothing

 Opt for loosely woven, light material and always dress according to the weather.
 If the weather is hot, you can keep things light and casual.
 If it’s cold you’ll need to do some layering.
-This way if you start to feel warm, you can always
+This way if you start to feel warm, you can always lose a layer and continue rather than let your body overheat.

 5. Measure Your Progress By Time Instead Of Distance